DataDog/hiring-engineers/answers.md

 [Dashboards](https://docs.datadoghq.com/dashboards/) visualize important metrics of your applications, services, and infrastructure so you can see quickly if they are healthy or not.
 Dashboards typically contain a number of [_widgets_](https://docs.datadoghq.com/dashboards/widgets/) which visualize one or several metrics in a specific way.
 Widgets can be arranged on a dashboard either in a grid with equal widget size ([_timeboard_](https://docs.datadoghq.com/dashboards/timeboards/)) or arbitrarily with varying widget sizes ([_screenboard_](https://docs.datadoghq.com/dashboards/screenboards/)).

-Let's see an example _timeboard_ with some metrics coming from the applications running on our host.
+Let's see an example _timeboard_ with some metrics coming from the applications running on our virtual machine.

-There is a [shell script](dashboard/create_dashboard.sh) prepared which will create the timeboard automatically using the [datadog API](https://docs.datadoghq.com/api/).
+There is a [shell script](https://github.com/m-wendler/hiring-engineers/blob/solutions-engineer/dashboard/create_dashboard.sh) prepared which will create the timeboard automatically using the [datadog API](https://docs.datadoghq.com/api/).

-It depends on _curl_ and requires to be called with the [_api_ and _app_ keys](https://datadoghq.eu/account/settings#api) (you prepared during the setup) as parameters, e.g.
+It depends on _curl_ and requires to be called (on your machine, not the Vagrant VM) with the [_api_ and _app_ keys](https://datadoghq.eu/account/settings#api) (you prepared during the setup) as parameters, e.g.

     `./create_dashboard.sh <DATADOG API KEY> <DATADOG APP KEY>`